turingschool/career-development-curriculum/module_one/learning_to_pair.md

 		* Create action steps:
 			* Re-DTR: who will do what and when?

-### Practice
+#### Practice

 **Scenario:** During DTR, Partner A and Partner B decided that you would have an end of day retro to debrief how the worktime went.
-But at the end of the first day, Partner A left abruptly right after Wrap Up and didn’t meet with Partner B to retro on the tasks.
+But at the end of the first day, Partner A left abruptly right after class and didn’t meet with Partner B for their retro.
 Then in day two, Partner A doesn’t have a task finished that was promised to be done.
 Partner B is worried about time and how to proceed when Partner A seems unreliable.

+* Decide who Partner A is and who Partner B is and use the ideas we’ve discussed to have a conversation to address the issue and reset expectations
 * What assumptions need to be addressed?
 * How will you conduct the conversation?

-* Debrief: what was easy or difficult about having this conversation?
+Debrief by calling on 1-2 people: what was easy or difficult about having this conversation?

+### Closing
+Share out takeaways:

+* What is DTR?
+* How do you hold each other accountable to expectations?
+* What will you do if expectations broken?
+* What steps will you take to have that conversation?